databendlabs/databend/docs/doc/10-faq/08-how-to-benchmark-with-hyperfine.md

 Design benchmarks based on your dataset and key SQLs, write them to a file.

 Some SQLs for stateless computing benchmarks are listed below.
-Save them to a file called `bench.sql`.
+Save them to a file called `bench.sql`:

 ```sql
 SELECT avg(number) FROM numbers_mt(100000000000)